dotnet/csharplang/proposals/required-members.md

 ### Overriding, Hiding, and Inheriting

-It is an error to mark a member required if the member is not at least as visible as the containing member's type.
+It is an error to mark a member required if the member is less accessible than the member's containing type.
 This means the following cases are not allowed:

 ```cs
 interface I